Board of Directors

 Amanda Jaksha – Treasurer

 My oldest daughter, Ava was seven months old when noticeable seizures came roaring into her life.
 We spent many tumultuous years dangling from a string while managing refractory epilepsy and chasing evidence that might explain her illusive neurological condition.
 After six years of guesstimating, an answer came in the spring of 2012 that named the culprit in Ava’s complex medical puzzle.
 Her neuro-metabolic team had finally identified the small deletion in her CDKL5 gene.
 It was liberating to have a diagnosis and delightful to find the International Foundation for CDKL5 Research in existence.
-It is an honor to join this amazing Board of Directors and take part in advancing their swift paced momentum towards treatments and a cure.
+It is an honor to join this amazing Board of Directors and take part in advancing their swift-paced momentum towards treatments and a cure.
 I earned my Bachelor of Science in Business Administration with an Accounting concentration from Colorado State University.
 My family calls Colorado home and I manage my own accounting business with a focus on managerial accounting.
 I am also a certified nurse aide; this allows me to provide direct care to Ava as an employee of a large home health care agency.
 You can find me at the Children’s Hospital Colorado CDKL5 Center of Excellence representing the IFCR, a duty I adore.
 In unity, we will realize a brighter tomorrow that includes treatment options, a road map for care takers, and ultimately a cure.
-I embrace the spirit of perseverance; together we can conquer the CDKL5 disorder.
+I embrace the spirit of perseverance; together we can conquer CDKL5 Deficiency Disorder.

 I am honored to serve on the IFCR Board and looking forward to furthering the work already done towards finding a cure for our children and supporting families on their CDKL5 journey.
 Our son, Landon, was diagnosed with infantile spasms and CDKL5 in 2010.
 Since then, I have been actively seeking out ways to connect with other families who have children with disabilities through the Facebook support group.
 I have also worked on the sponsorship committee for the IFCR Family Conferences in 2014 and 2016.
 I am passionate about finding care teams, resources and education to help parents so CDKL5 children can have the best quality of life possible.
 With Landon in tow, my husband, Bryan, and I are aspiring runners locally in our hometown of Atlanta, GA.
 I have spent the last 13 years in corporate financial services with JP Morgan, and I hold an M.A.
 Industrial Psychology from New York University.